Particle Swarm Optimization based on Novelty Search: Novelty Search based PSO

 What PSO algorithm will be used and how they will perform, will be discussed in section 3.3.4 in detail.

-But, if any Leader particle $P_i$ finds that, its search region is not enough novel with any other $P_j$’s (Where, j$\ne$i and j = 1 to n) search region, it will not perform any PSO search; rather it will re-compute its position.
+If any Leader particle $P_i$ finds that, its search region is not novel enough compare to any other $P_j$\textquotesingle s (Where, j$\ne$i and j = 1 to n) search region then it will not perform any PSO search; rather it will re-compute its position.

-Let us shed some light on what does it mean by \textit{not enough novel}.
+Let us shed some light on what does it mean by \textit{not novel enough}.
 It means that search region is either already searched by other \textit{Leader particles} or this \textit{Leader particle} in some previous iteration.
 Repeatedly searching the same region instead of keeping open some other unsearched area is not the purpose of novelty search.
 Here, one may argue that, many PSO instances are roaming around; as there is no modification in PSO then how it eliminates premature convergence?
 One thing we need to make clear here, novelty search helps to jump from one place to another based on their behavioral novelty, and the premature convergence happens because of lack of diversity, which is not happening during novelty search.
-Rather we can ask the question how PSO will reach into the optimal solution? because inside one \textit{Leader particle's} search region PSO is performing its search.
-What happens if it gets stuck in local optima?
+Rather we can ask the question how PSO will reach into the optimal solution, what happens if it gets stuck in local optima?
 It will be clear more when we will discuss different categories of novelty in section 3.3.2.

 The major difference here is that, if any leader particle finds better solution than its earlier iteration the search will not stop there; and the \textit{better solution} achieved so far will not communicate with other leader particles immediately; rather \textit{Leader particles} store their solution in an archive and jumps to the next novel location and keep on searching until there are no novel search region left.
 By this approach we can explore more and more unknown territory and will never be stuck in any local optimum valley.